graezykev/explain-nuance-git-merge-rebase/README.md

 #
 ```

-Here Git offers me a editor to edit the commit message of `D`.
+Here Git offers me an editor to edit the commit message of `D`.

-I can make no chage and just leave it.
+I can make no change and just leave it.

 Now the rebase has finished, take a look at the commit history of `feature`.